developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/mgmt/index.md

   _Figure 1.
 Device Tracker client screens while locating a device_ <br>

  > For optimal results, Zebra recommends to hold the device used for searching in the same position throughout the search activity.
 The device screen should be placed facing the user with no obstruction in the rear of the device.
 Changing device orientation during the search may negatively interfere with proximity perception.
 Moving at a slow pace during the search and standing still (at every 10 to 15 meters) every so often stabilizes the signals received, improving proximity measurements.
--->

  <sup>[1]</sup> **Important Note**: Depending on when the device being searched last reported to the server, the specified [Reporting Frequency](../config/#applicationconfiguration) time needs to elapse before the sound can be played from the target device.
-Once the target device reports to the server and receives the flag that it is in the "To be found" state, it automatically changes the reporting frequency to 30 seconds for more frequent updates to the server until the device has been found. _For example, if Device A is marked “To be found” from the admin and the following conditions exist:_
+Once the target device reports to the server and receives the flag that it is in the "To be found" state, it automatically changes the reporting frequency to 3 seconds for more frequent updates to the server until the device has been found. _For example, if the admin marks Device A “To be found” and the following conditions exist:_
-* _Reporting Frequency is set to 5 minutes_
+* _Reporting Frequency is set to 5 minutes in the Settings tab_
 * _Device A reported to the server a few seconds ago (as seen in the **Updated** column on the admin dashboard)_<br>

 _In this scenario, approximately 5 minutes need to elapse (the next time the target device reports to the server) before the Device A identifies that it is marked as "To be found" and the associate can take action to find Device A. In this same scenario, if Device A reported to the server 4 minutes ago as seen from the dashboard, then 1 minute must elapse (time left to reach the 5 minute Reporting Frequency interval) before Device A identifies that it is marked "To be found" and the associate can take action to find Device A._
+-->

 ###Cannot find device